OpenCHAMI/magellan/README.md

 go mod tidy && go build
 ```

-This might take some time to complete initially because of the `go-sqlite3` driver, but should be much faster after subsequent builds.
+This might take some time to complete initially because of the `go-sqlite3` driver, but should be much faster for subsequent builds.

 ### Docker